bagibence/nemos/docs/how_to_guide/custom_solvers.md

 +++

-As an alternative to passing the type, one can also register the solver in the registry and use it just like any algorithm included in NeMoS.
+As an alternative to passing the `ScipyPowell` type as the solver, one can also register the solver in the registry and use it just like any algorithm included in NeMoS.

 ```{code-cell} ipython3
 nmo.solvers.register("Powell", ScipyPowell, "scipy")